c++ - Constructing a pair with an rvalue -

 the pair constructed in call

-the temporary pair constructed , bound rvalue reference argument of push_back
+the temporary pair constructed , bound rvalue reference argument of push_back. moved argument vector.

 your second code example: